Latest Updates

 Timeframe

-The recordings to be sorted will be available as a set of Neuralynx continuously sampled .Ncs files starting October 1, 2024 at https://osf.io/92z3n/ .
+The recordings to be sorted will be available as a set of Neuralynx continuously sampled .Ncs files starting September 27, 2024 at http://steinmetz.org/peter/Set1.zip or https://osf.io/92z3n/ .
 Submissions are due by 11:59 PM Eastern Standard Time, January 30, 2025.
 Winners will be announced by March 30, 2025.

 Dataset

 The recordings to be sorted consist of 120 channels in the Neuralynx continuously sampled, .Ncs, format.
 They are provided in a single zip archive.
 Each recording is 11 minutes long, sampled at 32,000 samples/s, and 43 MB long.
 The recordings are a mixture of actual and simulated recordings and may contain zero or a small number of action potential extracellular waveforms.
+The simulations are performed using background noise and activity per Steinmetz, 2024 with up to 4 waveform shapes added.

 Judging